-Special Exception Administrative Approval Parameters Accessory uses and buildings: An increase in the maximum allowable size of an accessory building. , , , , , , , , , , , , , , , , , , , , The placement or construction of an accessory use or building on a lot prior to or in lieu of a principal use or building.
+Special Exception Administrative Approval Parameters Accessory uses and buildings: An increase in the maximum allowable size of an accessory building.
+Any increase may be approved that is consistent with the use or normal operations of the proposed building and is compatible with neighboring properties.
+Any building so increased must obtain issuance of a building permit.
+The placement or construction of an accessory use or building on a lot prior to or in lieu of a principal use or building.
 Administrative approval is not available.
 Buffers, landscaping and tree protection.
-Modification or waiver of the standards for zoning buffers, site landscaping or tree protection may be authorized by the Planning and Development Director in specific cases when, in the Director's opinion, undue hardship may result from strict compliance; provided any such determination shall be based fundamentally on the fact that unusual topographical or other exceptional conditions require such modification, and that the granting of the modification will not adversely affect the general public welfare or nullify the intent of this Development Code.
+Modification or waiver of the standards for zoning buffers, site landscaping or tree protection may be authorized by the Planning and Development Director in specific cases when, in the Director's opinion, undue hardship may result from strict compliance; provided any such determination shall be based fundamentally on the fact the unusual topographical or other exceptional conditions require such modification, and that the granting of the modification will not adversely affect the general public we fare or nullify the intent of this Development Code.
 Fences within the required front yard in a residential district.
 Fences within the required front yard must meet the following specifications and conditions for administrative approval: a.
-The special exception application must include the following: picture of fence (i.e., drawing, sketch, brochure, manufacturer's literature, photograph or other pictorial documentation) and property survey showing the location of the fence, house and street frontage A drawing, sketch, brochure, manufacturer's literature, photograph or other pictorial documentation of the proposed fence; and A property survey showing the location of the fence, the house or other principal building, and the street frontage. b.
-The maximum height shall be 3 feet. c.
+The special exception application must include the following: picture of fence (i.e., drawing, sketch, brochure, manufacturer's literature, photograph or other pictorial documentation) and property survey showing the location of the fence, house and street frontage 1.
+A drawing, sketch, brochure, manufacturer's literature, photograph or other pictorial documentation of the proposed fence; and 2.
+A property survey showing the location of the fence, the house or other principal building, and the street frontage. b.
+The maximum height shall be 4 feet, or 5 feet with administrative approval. c.
 Fence shall be constructed with natural wood, simulated wood, brick columns or decorative ornamental iron only. d.
 The distance between the pickets of a picket fence must be a minimum of 2 inches. e.
 The color of the fence must be natural wood colors, neutral colors such as white, beige, ivory, cream off-white, or black, dark green wrought iron or the same color as the façade of the principal structure on the property. f.
-The fence shall be maintained at all times by the property owner and/or occupant of the property.
+Solid panel or privacy fences are not allowed within the required front yard.
+Land development construction standards.
+Modification or waiver of the construction standards of this Development Code regarding land preparation or grading, drainage or erosion control, street design or construction, or the installation of utilities may be authorized by the Planning and Development Director in specific cases when, in the Director's opinion, undue hardship may result from strict compliance; provided any such determination shall be based fundamentally on the fact that unusual topographical or other exceptional conditions require such modification, and that the granting of the modification will not adversely affect the general public welfare or nullify the intent of this Development Code.